-4.2.5.1 A difference in the expression of a characteristic may occur on one part of the plant, but not consistently throughout the plant.
+4.3.2.4 [old 4.2.5.1] A difference in the expression of a characteristic may occur on one part of the plant, but not consistently throughout the plant.
 The genetic causes of such atypical expression include mutations, chimeras and transposons.
-It may be observed that one part of the plant might not be true-to-type: for example, a single green shoot where all the other shoots are red, a single green shoot in a variegated variety, a part of the plant with spotting or flecking.
+It may be observed that one part of the plant might be atypical: for example, a single green shoot where all the other shoots are red, a single green shoot in a variegated variety, a part of the plant with spotting or flecking.
 The DUS examiner must decide in such cases whether, for example, a plant with one green shoot is an off-type.
-[Version 1: When making this decision, the examiner should consider whether or not the plant is clearly distinguishable from the other plants and may take into account the proportion of the plant which is affected.
-In addition, it would be appropriate to consider whether the part of the plant affected was a part of the plant which would normally be used for propagation of the variety and, therefore, whether it would produce an atypical plant(s) in the next generation.] / [Version 2: Atypical expression caused by genetic factors, such as mutation, on any part of the plant are very likely to lead to the whole plant being considered an off-type.].
+In that respect, atypical expression caused by genetic factors, such as mutation, on any part of the plant are very likely to lead to the whole plant being considered an off-type.
 These considerations should be borne in mind when fixing the number of plants to be examined in the DUS trial.
 Small sample sizes which do not allow any off-types mean that the occurrence of any chance mutation may cause the rejection of the variety.

-4.2.5.2 An off-type plant could be indicated by the nature, type and frequency of the variation in expression.
+4.3.2.5 [old 4.2.5.2] An off-type plant could be indicated by the nature, type and frequency of the variation in expression.
 Thus, in some case, the simple presence or absence of atypical expression of a characteristic may be enough to indicate whether a plant is an off-type.
 In other cases, the presence or absence alone of atypical expression of a characteristic may not be sufficient and the frequency of the atypical expression may also require consideration.
 For example, if there were only one plant with a green shoot in a variegated variety, then that plant might be considered to be an off-type.
 However, if all plants had at least one green shoot, then that may be considered to be the typical expression of the variety.
 The situation becomes more difficult when, for example, most of the plants have a few green shoots, but some do not.
-All plants of the variety in the trial must be able to be described in the same way according to the Test Guidelines.
+[A second example can be seen in apple fruit coloration and patterning.
+The fruit color, color intensity, amount of overcolor and pattern of overcolor can have atypical expression present, but it is the frequency of the variation which requires consideration.]n All plants of the variety in the trial must be able to be described in the same way according to the Test Guidelines.
 If this is not possible then the plants in trial do not form a uniform variety.